jschra/grater_expectations/README.md

 ## Deploying the Lambda on AWS

 After deploying the Docker image on ECR, it can be used in an AWS Lambda.
-When `initialize_project.py` was ran, Terraform configurations wwere generated to help you set up this lambda.
+When `grater create project --name project_name` was run, Terraform configurations wwere generated to help you set up this lambda.
 The configurations can be found in the terraform/lambda subdirectory of your project.

 To use these, enter your terminal, browse to this directory and call the `terraform init` and `terraform apply` commands, as shown below (with AWS credentials set in the terminal).